 If both of them back $6,500, after CPF they will earn $5,200.
 This will cover the upper bound of their current monthly expenses of $5,000.

 It may be more comfortable if part of the monthly expenses is a mortgage payment, paid through CPF.

 In that case, the cash outflow is less.

-Any increases from his work, can be used to tackle the increase costs of life.
+Any increases from his work can be used to tackle the increased costs of living.